 In order to fully define explicit memory, we must break it down into two parts: episodic and semantic:

-- Episodic explicit memories are based off real-life events that have happened to you.
+- Episodic explicit memories are based on real-life events that have happened to you.

 - Semantic explicit memories are a series of general facts and information.